BambooHR can't pay your afternoon-shift premium under a CAW-legacy contract

 Exactly what you get

 HR software that understands your collective agreement.
 Seniority drives shift bids and overtime offers automatically, premiums calculate correctly, refusals are logged for grievances, and the floor workforce runs in one system with the office.
 HR stops reconciling a binder against the HRIS.
-It connects to accounting software for payroll, project management software for labor planning, and business intelligence dashboards for absenteeism and overtime trends.
+It connects to accounting software for payroll, project management software for labor planning, and business intelligence (BI) dashboards for absenteeism and overtime trends.

 How to choose a developer in Oshawa